• Skip to main content

 Rumination often functions as a desperate attempt to think your way to certainty.
 For people with a high intolerance of uncertainty, the brain keeps cycling through the same material because it cannot reach the resolution it needs to let the thought go.

-Getting stuck in a thought loop is itself a form of cognitive inflexibility — the thinking can’t shift to a new perspective, release the topic, or accept that the issue might not have a clean resolution, so it keeps circling the same ground looking for one.
+Getting stuck in a thought loop is itself a form of cognitive inflexibility.
+Thinking can’t shift to a new perspective, release the topic, or accept that the issue might not have a clean resolution, so it keeps circling round and round looking for one.

 Related Questions